Coder253-bit/Coder253-bit/About ME.md

 - 👋 Hi, I’m @Coder253-bit
-- 👀 I’m interested in coding in Python and becoming a reliable data manipulator
+- 👀 I work as a data scientist in a tech consulting company.
+I am a self motivated problem solver interested in building practical solutions for my clients.
+I am a team player and love collaborating with people from diverse backgrounds.
+- Currently skilled in Big data modelling, LLMs, NLP, and recommender systems
-- 🌱 I’m currently learning NLP
+- I am currently learning AzureML.
-- 💞️ I’m looking to collaborate on any NLP projects!
+- My next goal is to learn Neural Networks for advancing my projects.
 - 📫 How to reach me: My email ID: snehabhattacharya729@gmail.com

 <!---